nash-md/twilio-verify-example/README.md

 This repository contains the website and the server backend written in NodeJS.
 For the mobile application please checkout the [Android Quickstart](https://github.com/twilio/twilio-verify-android) and [iOS Quickstart](https://github.com/twilio/twilio-verify-ios).

+You can watch a video on Twitch that demonstrates this project.
+[Twilio Verify Push @ Signal TV 2020](https://www.twitch.tv/videos/759095000)

 ## Device Registration

 ![Device Registration Flow](device-registration-flow.png)